CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 <img src="figures/global-to-local-levels.jpg" width="500" />

-`(x, y, z)` coordinates follow the same pattern a Morton indices.
+`(x, y, z)` coordinates follow the same pattern as Morton indices.
 The only difference is that the concatenation of bits happens component-wise.
 That is:

 ```
 tile.globalX = concatBits(subtreeRoot.globalX, tile.localX)